Join the leading forum for accelerating fair, ethical, and responsible recruitment of migrant workers.

 The Global Data Partnership Against Forced Labour was launched at the World Economic Forum in Davos (Jan 2025).
 It aims to transform data-sharing between governments, businesses, civil society, trade unions, and intergovernmental organisations to build strong evidence on the prevalence, root causes, and key solutions to combat forced labour.

-In particular, discussions will focus on how different datasets from a variety of stakeholders, many of which are extensive, but often siloed, can be brought together and leveraged to drive systemic change in recruitment practice.
+In particular, discussions will focus on how different datasets from a variety of stakeholders, many of which are extensive but often siloed, can be brought together and leveraged to drive systemic change in recruitment practice.

 A PLATFORM FOR IDEAS